phpearth/docs/_install/windows/xampp.md

 ### Apache HTTP Server has stopped working

-By the end of the XAMPP installation you might get an error window notifying you that Apache HTTP Server has stopped working and you have only option to click the **Close program...** button.
+By the end of the XAMPP installation, you might get an error window notifying you that Apache HTTP Server has stopped working and you have only option to click the **Close program...** button.

 Open XAMPP Control Panel and select `httpd.conf` Apache configuration file: